 But then there might be some parts that you really like.
 So permission to like those things too and be okay with that.
-I really like my face.
-I really like my collarbone area.
-I really like my stomach.
-And my boobs.
+I really like my face, my collarbone area, my stomach, and my boobs.
 Can I say that?
 Why not?
 I like those things about myself.

 I like to use the analogy of a good friend.
 If you have a good friend, you’re going to like some parts of her and you like to hang out with her.
 But she’s going to have some annoying traits that you struggle a little bit with.
 It’s okay to not love every single part of her, and it’s okay, at this point, not to like her at all.
 That’s okay.

 We really have to have compassion with ourselves because the world is telling us on a consistent basis, multiple times during the day through multiple different avenues, that we’re inadequate.
 The way we look, how much weight we have, the color of our skin, the way our hair is.
 It’s all inadequate.
 Let’s just be kind to ourselves and realize that it’s really hard to love your body in this world and we may never get there and that’s totally fine.

 You should feel comfortable, no matter what it takes